Consent to coronavirus (COVID-19) vaccination

 The British Society for Immunology has a video on YouTube about COVID-19 vaccines.

-For more specific advice about your situation speak to a health professional you trust, such as a GP.
+For information about how the vaccine is given, as well as benefits and side effects, visit the Public Health England or NHS vaccine pages.
+For more specific advice about your personal situation speak to a health professional you trust, such as a GP.

 If you want to take part in a vaccine trial, visit the NHS coronavirus vaccine research page.